The University of Texas at San Antonio School of Public Health Policies and Procedures

 Student Academic Grievance Procedures

 An academic grievance is a complaint against a decision or action made by the school that impacts a student's academic record.
 A student may only grieve the final grade for the course.
 Students must use the Student Grade Appeal Procedures for complaints related to individual assignments, assessments, and examinations.
 Confidentiality is essential for all academic review/grievance procedures.
-Students may seek counsel or advice concerning the academic review process from the Associate Dean for Academic, Faculty, and Student Affairs.
 The term is further defined at http://catalog.uthscsa.edu/generalinformation/generalacademicpolicies/grievances/.

 The University of Texas System and the policies of the University require a formal grievance procedure to allow students to report any perceived act, omission, or issue of an academic nature that may adversely affect the student.
 The student grievance may include grade disputes or other academically related issues.
 It is preferred that efforts be made by the student and the faculty member involved to resolve the issue before proceeding through the grievance process.
 If the issue cannot be resolved to the student's satisfaction, the student is encouraged to submit their grievance through the grievance process.
 The sequence of procedures involved in the grievance process is outlined below.